A Season Of Known Names

-- We then go to a cube version of Earth for The Bizarro World where everything has developed backward from how things evolved on Earth and we get a few examples of what that would look like thanks to the twisted mind of Mr. Mike who I'm still not really a fan of but I it's still a pretty good sketch.
+We then go to a cube version of Earth for The Bizarro World where everything has developed backward from how things evolved on Earth.
+We get a few examples of what that would look like thanks to the twisted mind of Mr. Mike who I'm still not really a fan of but I it's still a pretty good sketch.

-- Once again Brian Doyle-Murray and Mary Gross host this new news with a horrible name.
-This week, we go Senesia following a major flood where they just show footage of the ocean as if the flood was that bad, I don't even know if Senesia is a real place, we get a visit from the news's model turned weather lady, Piscopo checks in with sports and Eddie reads a letter that he received from the president who shares a couple racist jokes.
+Once again Brian Doyle-Murray and Mary Gross host this new news with a horrible name.
+This week, we go to Senesia following a major flood where they just show footage of nothing but the ocean, as if the flood was that bad.
+I don't even know if Senesia is a real place, we get a visit from the news's model turned weather lady, Piscopo checks in with sports and Eddie reads a letter that he received from the president who shares a couple racist jokes.
+(Clip 2) (Clip 3)

-- Tony Rosato then aggressively tries to pick up on a couple women at the bar and it goes terribly wrong.
-The bartender steps in a suggest that he's doing it all wrong and offers him Alan Alda's Sensitivity Training For Men book that teaches men to be sensitive enough to get the girls since they no longer seem to want real men.
+Tony Rosato then aggressively tries to pick up on a couple women at the bar, and it goes terribly wrong.
+The bartender steps in and suggests that he's doing it all wrong and offers him Alan Alda's Sensitivity Training For Men book that teaches men to be sensitive enough to get the girls since they no longer seem to want real men.